Gabrielle Marks | Reviewed: 6/13/2025

 Insectivorous Bats

 Insectivorous bats eat insects.
-Nearly 70% of all bat species are insectivores, feeding primarily on insects. [[Arizona State College of Agriculture and Life Sciences – Cooperative Extension – “Bats“]] In the United States alone, of the 49 bat species, 45 are insectivores. [[United States Geological Survey (USGS) – “Ecology of Insect-eating Bats“]]
+Nearly 70% of all bat species are insectivores, feeding primarily on insects.
+In the United States alone, of the 49 bat species, 45 are insectivores.
+[1][2]

-Bats use various methods to capture their prey depending on the size of the prey and the species.
-Most smaller insects are simply eaten right out of the air.
-Larger flying insects are pulled in by the wing and dropped into the interfemoral membrane (also called the uropatagium), the flap of skin between the legs used for flight and food captivity.
-Larger insects commonly found on the ground, such as grasshoppers and beetles, are frequently snatched up by the bat’s feet. [[Smithsonian Institution – “Bat Facts“]]
+Bats employ a range of methods to capture their prey, showcasing their adaptability and resourcefulness.
+Smaller insects are often eaten right out of the air, while larger flying insects are pulled in by the wing and dropped into the interfemoral membrane, a flap of skin between the legs used for flight and food captivity.
+Larger insects commonly found on the ground, such as grasshoppers and beetles, are frequently snatched up by the bat’s feet.
+[4]

 Insectivorous Bat Species Examples